Zarmakuizz/woobat/README.md

 TODO List
 ======
 PRIORITY
-* Initiate tournament - WIP
+* Initiate tournament - DONE
-* Register players - WIP
+* Register players - WIP - CORE DONE
-* Resume initiation before starting tournament - WIP
+* Resume initiation before starting tournament - WIP - CORE DONE
-* Single Elimination pairing algorithm (with age groups)
+* Single Elimination pairing algorithm (with age groups) - SOON
-* Swiss Round pairing algorithm (with age groups and ties)
+* Swiss Round pairing algorithm (with age groups and ties) - SOON
 * Tops after Swiss rounds consisting of either Single Elimination finals or more rounds + Single Eliminations
-* View to display pairings and enter tournament results
+* View to display pairings and enter tournament results - SOON
 * Defensive programming
 * Export finished tournament as a tdf

 SECONDARY
-* Import players from a user's players.xml file from TOM - DONE
+* Import players from a user's players.xml file from TOM - CORE DONE
-* Export players for the user's TOM - DONE
+* Export players for the user's TOM - CORE DONE
-* Edit/remove players from the list of known users
+* Edit/remove players from the list of known players
+* Edit/remove players from the list of registered players
 * Load tournament as a tdf - SOON
 * Export tournament as a tdf anytime - SOON
 * Offline mode
-* tweaks everywhere after testings TO BE DETERMINED
+* tweaks everywhere after testings WIP - TO BE DETERMINED

 Pokémon© is a trademark belonging to Nintendo, The Pokémon Company, and The Pokémon Company International.